Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 are shown in this directory.
 This page is concerned with the parallel and vector-parallel SIESTA codes, especially on the vector-parallel code which is listed as siesta-4.1b-LX.tar.gz in the reference.

-This SIESTA code of siesta-4.1-b4gccAM.tar.gz by MPI-gfortran is supplied with the electric field of the form E0 * sin(kx-omega*t), at Src/m_efield.F.
+This SIESTA code of siesta-4.1-b4gccAM1.tar.gz by MPI-gfortran is supplied with the electric field of the form E0 * sin(omega*t), at Src/m_efield.F.
 The microwaves by THz ranges are simulated with the SIEATE-4.1 code.
 The water below the zero degree Celsius is frozen and stands still for 10 GHz (Ref.
 5), while the water in 5 THz below the zero Celsius reacts to the electric field